 Section 1.
-Facts about this HMO plan
+How this plan works

 This Plan is a health maintenance organization (HMO).
-We require you to see specific physicians, hospitals and other providers that contract with us.
+We require you to see specific physicians, hospitals, and other providers that contract with us.
 These Plan providers coordinate your health care services.
 The Plan is solely responsible for the selection of these providers in your area.
-Contact the Plan for a copy of the most recent provider directory.
+Contact the Plan for a copy of their most recent provider directory.